Gerseneck/weaponmasterresources/README.md

 # Licence

-This project is licensed under the terms and conditions of GPL v3.0.
+This project is licensed under the terms and conditions of Creative Commons Attribution 4.0 License.